 When scheduling a date for the audit, bear in mind it may require booking in advance, depending on the auditor's availability.
 Also remember to request your preferred language for the audit.
-Audits occur annually with due dates calculated from the original certification date.
-This date will remain the same for the length of a certificate holder's continuous participation in the MSC program (see page 17 of this guide for more information).

-GOOD TO KNOW
+GOOD TO KNOW 😂 😂

 During the audit, the auditor will assess whether your company meets the Standard.
 They cannot offer advice on improvements and if they find your company doesn't meet the Standard they will raise a non-conformity.